BTT-Cadence-Design-Systems-2A/AI-Studio-Project/README.md

 ## Milestone 1.
 Data Exploration & Preprocessing
 ### Data Loading and Cleaning
-#### There are 34 product categories and for each category, there are 2 json files: review and meta in each category.
-Since we have to extract all customer review contents, we merged review and meta data for every category and combine all categories in a DataFrame.
+#### There are 34 product categories, and each category contains two JSON files: one for reviews and one for metadata.
+Using the fsspec library, these JSON files were loaded from HuggingFace and read line by line.
+With the Pandas library, two DataFrames were created—one for reviews and one for metadata.
+All review files were consolidated into a single review DataFrame, and all metadata files into a single metadata DataFrame.
+The two DataFrames were then merged on the asin and parent_asin columns.
+This combined dataset enables retrieval of customer review content and supports subsequent data cleaning processes.

+### Data Transformation
+#### Normalize text (lowercasing, lemmatization) and map star ratings to sentiment labels etc. …

+### Data Reduction
+#### Filter reviews by category or product type to reduce dataset size for faster iteration …

+### Data Augmentation
+#### Use paraphrasing or back-translation to increase training data diversity for sentiment classification …

 ## Milestone 2.
 Model Development & Deployment
 ## Milestone 3.
 Finalization & Presentation